shimazojaji/NoteApp-React/README.md

 - reducer
 - useState

-The JavaScript features and methods used in this mini app include:
+The JavaScript features and methods used in this project include:

-- sort
-- object
-- ternary operator
-- events
+- Array methods: filter, sort.
+- Event handling: Listening to and handling user interactions like clicks and input changes.
+- Date methods: Date.now(), Date().toISOString().

 ## Technologies applied